Lincoln Highway / US 30 and North Greengate Boulevard

 GREENGATE MALL, Greater Pittsburgh's third fully-enclosed shopping center, was built on a 55-acre tract, located 32 miles southeast of the downtown "Golden Triangle."
 The mall site was situated just outside the western corporate limits of the city of Greensburg, in a section of Westmoreland County known as Hempfield Township.

-The shopping center encountered a major rival in 1977.
+The shopping center encountered a major rival in February 1977.
 WESTMORELAND MALL {3.6 miles east, in Westmoreland County) spanned 850,000 leasable square feet and was eventually expanded to 1,283,500.
 As a competitive measure, outparcel strip plazas were added to the periphery of GREENGATE MALL.
-GREENGATE NORTH included the General Cinema Corporation Greengate Mall Cinema 1-2-3.
-This venue showed its first features in May 1977.
-The GREENGATE EAST strip center featured a Giant Eagle supermarket.
+The NORTH PLAZA was completed between 1977 and 1979.
+It housed retail stores, offices and the General Cinema Corporation Greengate Mall Cinema I, II, III.
+This venue showed first features on May 27, 1977.
+GREENGATE EAST, dedicated in March 1981, featured a (36,000 square foot) Giant Eagle supermarket.

-After the closing of the mall's A & P, in the late 1970s, the Montgomery Ward store was enlarged.
-It expanded into the A & P space, with a small eastern addition built.
-The refurbished Wards encompassed approximately 120,000 square feet.
-The mall was given a face lift in 1985, with the Picnic at the Gate Food Court installed in common area adjacent to Wards.
+The mall's A & P was shuttered in the late 1970s.
+Montgomery Ward expanded into the vacant space, with an eastern addition also built.
+The enlarged store, completed in the spring of 1979, now covered 127,000 square feet.
+A third floor was added to Horne's, with that store encompassing 184,900 square feet.
+A mall-wide face lift was performed in 1985, with the Picnic at the Gate Food Court installed in common area adjacent to Wards.

 Unfortunately, by this time, WESTMORELAND MALL was firmly entrenched as the area's preeminent shopping center.
 J.C.
-Penney vacated its space at GREENGATE in May 1994, opting for a newer and larger store at WESTMORELAND.
+Penney vacated its GREENGATE space on April 30, 1994, opting for a newer and larger store at WESTMORELAND.
 The old Penney's at GREENGATE was re-leased as Expo Center, which hosted occasional trade shows.
-In October of 1994, the Joseph Horne Company location was rebranded by Columbus, Ohio-based Lazarus.
-This store was shuttered in February 1998.
+The Joseph Horne Company was acquired by Cincinnati's Federated Stores, who shuttered Horne's stores on August 29, 1994.
+They were rebranded under the Columbus, Ohio-based Lazarus nameplate.
+The GREENGATE Lazarus went dark in March 1998.

 The "underperforming" mall was acquired by the New York City-based Property Holding Company in August 1998.
 They sought to reinvent the struggling center as NET TECH 30, a telecom complex.
 This initiative failed.
-Mall tenants were given eviction notices in July 2001.
+Montgomery Ward shut down in March 2001.
+Remaining mall tenants were given eviction notices in July.
 Virtually vacant, GREENGATE was sold again in February 2003.
 The new owners, Saint Louis-based THF Realty, dispensed with any notions of its reinvention.
-The "antiquated" mall was demolished in 2003.
+The "antiquated" mall was demolished in 2003, leaving the NORTH PLAZA and GREENGATE EAST structures standing.

-A new, open-air complex, GREENGATE CENTRE, debuted April 13, 2005.
-Anchored by a 1-level (203,600 square foot) Wal-Mart SuperCenter, the venue included Linens 'n Things, Fashion Bug, Jo-Ann Fabrics, GNC, Panera Bread and Steak & Shake.
+They were worked into GREENGATE CENTRE, an open-air power plaza, dedicated on April 13, 2005.
+This complex was anchored by a 1-level (203,600 square foot) Wal-Mart SuperCenter.
+Inline stores included Linens 'n Things, Fashion Bug, Jo-Ann Fabrics, GNC, Panera Bread and Steak & Shake.

 Sources: